javierip/custom-beamer/README.md

 The file main.tex is the start point.
 If you are using a Linux-based machine, open a terminal and type:

     sh run.sh

+If the compilation was successful, you will see a file called **main.pdf**.